 At Polysleep, we know it, your mattress is your whole life: you binge watch your TV shows from it, you munch on your favorite chips on it and also practice your bedroom sport on it, on top of incidentally sleeping in it.
 For these reasons, your mattress endures the torments of your active lifestyle, and bears its scars: sweat, stains, bad smells and so on.
-And one given morning, you get up with a full nose and have trouble sleeping.
+And one given morning, you wake up with a stuffy nose and have trouble breathing.
 Bingo: you’re allergic to mites.
 That’s when you started looking at how to reduce your allergies and realized that the maintenance of your mattress had a lot to do with it.
 You typed “mattress maintenance” on Google, which brought you on our complete guide to become a pro of foam mattress cleaning.
 So, don’t waste a second more and keep reading this new guide from Polysleep!

 Preliminary: what are the risks of not cleaning your mattress?